Warranty Deed: What Is It, And Should You Get One?

 Special Warranty Deed

 A special warranty deed or limited warranty deed only guarantees that no title problems occurred during the time the seller has owned the property.
+That means the previous owner can’t be held accountable for creditors’ liens or other issues that occurred before they took possession of the home.
+If you have a special warranty deed, you can seek legal advice from a real estate attorney about securing additional protection.

 When Warranty Deeds Are Used